The Division of Professional Regulation office in Dover is temporarily closed to the public.

 If you are unable to reach us by phone, submit your inquiry via email at email@example.com.
 More Info

-A firm must obtain and maintain a valid Delaware CPA Firm Permit to Practice if it
+A firm must obtain and maintain a valid Delaware CPA Firm Permit to Practice if it:

 If a firm applying for a Delaware CPA Firm Permit performs attest or compilation services, it must enroll in a Board-approved peer review program.
-However, a firm may elect to enroll elect even if not required to do so.
+However, a firm may elect to enroll even if not required to do so.
 See Sections 10.4 and 10.12.6.3 of the Board’s Rules and Regulations.

 All applications are submitted our online system DELPROS.
 We no longer accept paper applications.

 In order to apply for a license or submit a service request, you must first have a DELPROS user account .
 To LOG IN or CREATE a DELPROS (Delaware Professional Regulation Online Services) user account: